AdobeDocs/livefyre.en/help/using/c-about-apps/c-storify2/t-preview-a-story.md

 ---
 description: The App Designer allows you to preview your App in multiple delivery formats, and with your own or sample data displayed.
-seo-description: The App Designer allows you to preview your App in multiple delivery formats, and with your own or sample data displayed.
-seo-title: Preview a Story
-solution: Experience Manager
 title: Preview a Story
-uuid: 3b5321c3-1fab-4439-86ab-efa2ffc24f41
 exl-id: b86798dc-2b03-456a-9179-7474fd2f19c3
 ---
 # Preview a Story{#preview-a-story}